al-mi-pio/alpimi-planner-backend/README.md

 - Create a second database following steps 3 and 4 from the previous `Setup for development` section

-- Paste your new connection string in a new `.runsettings` file like this:
+- Paste connection string in a new `.runsettings` file like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>